 photo: sathyatripodi via Pixabay

 With your first, you are the model for everything they learn to do.
 You teach and instruct as they hit each milestone.
-But once you have two and three children, older siblings step in to help teach their younger brothers and sisters.
+But once you have two and three children, older siblings step in to help teach their younger siblings.
 Potty training a third?
-Leave it to the older siblings!
-Teaching life’s lessons usually gets easier with the third child.
+Leave it to the older kids and watch them pass on your wisdom.

 You No Longer Sweat the Small Stuff

-Firstborn children tend to be subjected to parental micromanagement and concern as their every step is carefully monitored.
-Second children fare better as you’re learning to divide your attention between two.
+Firstborn children tend to have every step carefully monitored for their safety.
+Second children get away with more as you’re learning to divide your attention between two kids.
 But by the time number three is born, you’ve realized that kids are pretty resilient.
 Besides, you no longer have the time to obsess over minor details.
 So all three children are given more latitude as you save your energy for things that are truly important.

 photo: Katie Thomas via Flickr